cerner/fhir.cerner.com/content/millennium/r4/base/management/encounter.md

 * The [Encounter.hospitalization.destination] will be returned as a reference to a [contained] location resource.
 * The [Encounter.location.location] may be returned as a reference to a [contained] location resource.
+* Only one [Encounter.location.location] reference is permitted.
+* [Encounter.serviceProvider] and [Encounter.location.location] are mutually exclusive.
+Only one or the other is permitted.

 ### Authorization Types